Raskelof/Talking-Stairs/README.md

 ##### 1. Install drivers

  + Connect the Heltec board to your computer using a USB to micro USB cable
- + Download drivers and install preferd version from https://www.silabs.com/documents/public/software/CP210x_Windows_Drivers.zip
+ + Download drivers and install preferred version from https://www.silabs.com/documents/public/software/CP210x_Windows_Drivers.zip

 ##### 2. Flash the firmware with PyCom MicroPython